Poland–Vietnam relations

 Poland–Vietnam relations are the current and historical relations between Poland and Vietnam.
 Poland has an embassy in Hanoi and Vietnam has an embassy in Warsaw.

 The relationship between these two nations can be described as special because they both share historical parallels, although they are also culturally different from one another and geographically very far apart.
+Both peoples experienced long struggles for national liberation, living in divided countries, near the armies of occupying forces, and were later brought further together as part of the Eastern Bloc.

-Both Poland and Vietnam have had a long history of struggles against powerful foreign invaders such as Russia and Germany for the Polish, China and Japan for the Vietnamese.
+Both Poland and Vietnam have had a long history of wars and uprisings against powerful foreign invaders such as Russia and Germany for the Polish, China and Japan for the Vietnamese.
 These shared historical struggles are mentioned in the Vietnamese poem My dear, Poland by the Vietnamese poet Tố Hữu.